Lipoedema, Intimacy, and the Fear of Being Fully Seen

 Learning How to Hide

-Many people with lipoedema become experts at hiding long before they realise how much emotional energy it consumes.
+Many women with Lipoedema become experts at hiding long before they realise how much of their life is organised around it.

 When Your Body Stops Feeling Like Home